-Effective 4 November 2014, the Government introduced an exemption for low volume equipment importers outlined in the Ozone Protection and Synthetic Greenhouse Gas Management Amendment Regulation 2014.
-A low volume importer is an importer who imports less than 5 pieces of equipment, with less than 10kg total charge over a two year period.
 A typical low volume importer is an individual who is importing a piece of equipment, either by itself or contained in another piece of equipment such as a motor vehicle.
-Importers who are eligible for this licence exemption are able to self-assess through the Ozone Licensing and Reporting Scheme.
-Importers of equipment who are over this threshold continue to require an import licence under the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989.
+Importers who are eligible for this licence exemption are able to self-assess through the Ozone Licensing and Reporting System.
+Importers of equipment who are over the threshold continue to require an import licence under the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989.

-Strict conditions and reporting requirements apply in relation to all licences issued.
+Licence conditions and reporting requirements apply in relation to all licences issued.

-The import and manufacture of refrigeration and air conditioning equipment charged with an HCFC refrigerant, designed to operate only using a HCFC refrigerant or containing insulating foam manufactured with a HCFC is prohibited under the legislation, unless an exemption has been granted.
-These exemptions were reviewed for 2015 apply to:
+The import and manufacture of refrigeration and air conditioning equipment charged with a HCFC refrigerant, designed to operate only using a HCFC refrigerant or containing insulating foam manufactured with a HCFC is prohibited under the legislation, unless permitted under the equipment licence.
+Exemptions apply to:

-- chillers charged with HCFC-123 (to 31 December 2015); - replacement parts for existing HCFC air conditioning and refrigeration equipment (to 31 December 2019); - components for existing high static ducted split system air conditioners to 30 June 2016); - equipment insulated with foam manufactured with HCFC (to 31 December 2019);
+- replacement parts for existing HCFC air conditioning and refrigeration equipment (to 31 December 2019); - equipment insulated with foam manufactured with HCFC (to 31 December 2019).